dema22/ecommerce-test/README.md

    1. Build Tool: Use Maven for dependency management and build automation.
    2. Framework: Use Spring Boot for quick setup, REST API creation, and dependency injection.
+   3. Containerization: Use Docker and Docker Compose for containerizing and running the application.
-   3. Testing: Doing end to end validation with integration tests.
+   4. Testing: Perform end-to-end validation with integration tests.

 # Application Architecture